MhAnsari2/cyclistic-analysis-2024/README.md

 - `start_lat`, `start_lng`, `end_lat`, `end_lng` – geographic coordinates
 - `member_casual` – rider category (`member` vs `casual`)

-Later in the **Process** step, more derived fields are generated from these columns, including:
+Later in the **Process** step, more subset fields are generated from these columns. including:

 - `ride_length` (in minutes)
 - `day_of_week`